austinadams104/Resume-Builder/README.md

 # Resume-Builder
-CS3450 Project to build a GUI that puts together a Resume for a user.
+CS3450 Project to build a website that puts together a Resume for a user.